dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 ### DscProperty - NotConfigurable
 The ```[DscProperty(NotConfigurable)]``` attribute is used in a couple of scenarios.
 The first is if we want to include additional information to our user in the ```Get``` Method.
-We'll add a new property to the class for the filesystem type.
+Here We'll add a new property for the filesystem type.
+Our ```Get``` method will then populate this property before returning it back to the user.
-Since this new property has the ```[DscProperty(NotConfigurable)]``` attribute, it will not be a parameter to the resource.
+Since this new property is not configurable it will not be a parameter to the resource.
 ```powershell
 [DscResource()]
 class DriveLabel